-On the flip side, again if your desk is against a wall in a living room, or even a hallway, wallpaper can be used to zone.
+On the flip side, if your desk is against a wall in a living room, or even a hallway, wallpaper can be used to zone.
 Demarcate the area with a few strips of wallpaper and you’ll have created an obvious work space.

-In terms of which wallpaper colors to look at in home offices, there are a few options.
+In terms of which wallpaper colors to look at when planning your home office ideas, there are a few options.
 Blue is traditionally associated with home offices as according to color theory it aids in communication and the ability to focus while also lowering blood pressure – ideal for stressful meetings.

-9. Give kitchens character with a pretty pattern
+8. Give kitchens character with a pretty pattern

 Being the heart of the home, kitchens are busy, bustling areas.
-As a result, you can really have some fun with your wallpaper, matching the energy levels with a fun print or pattern.
+As a result, you can really have some fun with your wallpaper ideas, matching the energy levels with a fun print or pattern.
 Plus, a standout wallpaper creates a visual focal point in the room, steering the eye away from all the practical but not overly pretty gadgets on countertops.

 If you can’t find the exact wallpaper you want in one of these styles, then behind a stove or sink you could also look at protecting the paper by sealing it behind glass or transparent acrylic.

-10. Create a sense of occasion in a dining room
+9. Create a sense of occasion in a dining room

 Dining rooms have boomed in popularity this year to embrace entertaining at home.
-Likewise, for those with open plan homes, the dining table is seeing a lot more love.
+Equally, for those with open plan homes, the dining table is seeing a lot more love.
 In either scenario – dressing a whole room or zoning an open plan space – wallpaper is ideal.

 Most often used in the evenings, or in the darker days of winter, dining rooms have the ability to hold dark, dramatic colors and patterns.

-Embrace bold, bright shades which look wonderful by candlelight but also experiment with the dark grays, navys and emeralds in this space, and go as elaborate as you feel comfortable with the print.
+Embrace bold, bright shades in your wallpaper ideas, which look wonderful by candlelight, but also experiment with dark grays, navys and emeralds in this space, and go as elaborate as you feel comfortable with the print.

-Another great option for wallpapering a dining room is to choose a nearly tapestry-like print for a dramatic, rich feel.
+Another great option for wallpapering a dining room is to choose a tapestry-like print for a dramatic, rich feel.
 Similarly, red is an exciting color choice here, as in color theory it is said to provoke conversation – perfect for long hours seated around a table.

-11. Hang an innovative waterproof wallpaper in a bathroom
+10. Hang an innovative waterproof wallpaper in a bathroom

 Contrary to popular belief, wallpaper and bathrooms do mix.
 Say goodbye to metro tiles on the wall and say hello to pattern.

-Louise Ashdown, Head of Design at West One Bathrooms, explains about Wall & Deco’s bathroom wallpaper, WET SYSTEM.
-‘It can be installed absolutely anywhere in the bathroom, directly in the shower, in a steam room or behind the bath, on the floor or the ceiling,’ notes Louise.
+Louise Ashdown, head of design at West One Bathrooms, explains about Wall & Deco’s bathroom wallpaper, WET SYSTEM.
+‘It can be installed absolutely anywhere in the bathroom: directly in the shower, in a steam room or behind the bath, on the floor or the ceiling,’ notes Louise.

-‘It is a fully waterproof membrane meaning it does not get damaged when in direct contact with water as opposed to a normal wallpaper which will not suffice for the humidity you get from bathrooms.
+‘It is a fully waterproof membrane, meaning it does not get damaged when in direct contact with water, as opposed to a normal wallpaper which will not suffice for the humidity you get from bathrooms.
 Because you can install it directly in the shower, it is the perfect option for making a statement – plus no grout lines and it is resistant to abrasive cleaning products, so easy to wipe clean!’

 As a bonus, Louis points out that the wallpaper available at West One Bathrooms ‘can be applied onto existing wall murals, so no need to remove existing paint, wallpaper or tiles – this can go straight over it.
-When ordering the wallpaper you get all the relevant glues and sealants to prep the wall - the wallpaper needs to be treated 3 times (primer, adhesive and then the protective finish).’
+When ordering the wallpaper you get all the relevant glues and sealants to prep the wall - the wallpaper needs to be treated three times (primer, adhesive and then the protective finish).’